Public Records Request Administrative Policy

 - "Withholding log" is a list of records or portions thereof that are responsive to a public records request but are exempt from disclosure, together with a reference to the specific record; the date of the record; the author; the subject; to whom the record is addressed and copied; the number of pages to which the statutory exemption is being applied; and a brief explanation of how the exemption applies to the record.

 Requests for records.
-The Library encourages requests for public records be made via email to the Public Records Officer or in writing on a Request to Inspect Public Records form, which is available on the Library's website.
+The Library encourages requests for public records be made via email to the Public Records Officer at email@example.com.
 Requests may also be submitted in person at any Sno-Isle community library, or by mail or fax:

 7312 35th Ave NE